What is a 2002 ZL1 Supercar Camaro?

 The GMMG ZL1 Supercar Camaro is a rare, high-performance fourth-generation Chevrolet Camaro that underwent extensive upgrades by GMMG, Inc., a performance tuning shop based in Marietta, Georgia.
 Created in 2002, this limited-edition Camaro was designed to commemorate the legendary 1969 COPO ZL1 Camaro, with just 69 cars produced—matching the original COPO ZL1 production total.

-The ZL1 Supercar featured a powerful all-aluminum 427ci V8 engine and performance upgrades designed to deliver supercar-like performance.
+The top-tier Phase III ZL1 Supercar featured a powerful all-aluminum 427ci V8 engine and performance upgrades designed to deliver supercar-like performance.
 These cars also featured unique badging, striping, and specialized suspension components to enhance handling and speed.
 Many original owners also opted for custom paint, selecting heritage colors from 1969.

 While Berger Chevrolet sold the largest quantity of ZL1 Supercars, with 28 of the 69 units, the remaining cars were sold through 12 other Chevrolet dealerships across the country.
-Each of these dealerships contributed to the exclusive distribution of this high-performance model, making the ZL1 Supercar even rarer.
+Plaques bearing the vehicle's original owner's name and selling dealership were mounted underhood, located on the driver's side strut tower.

-Today, the GMMG ZL1 Supercar Camaro is considered one of the ultimate fourth-generation modified Camaros, revered for its performance, rarity, and historic connection to the Camaro legacy.
+Today, the GMMG ZL1 Supercar Camaro stands as one of the most sought-after fourth-generation modified Camaros—celebrated for its unmatched performance, high build quality, and deep-rooted connection to the Camaro legacy.
+Its prestige is rivaled only by Berger Chevrolet’s and GMMG’s final swan song: the legendary 2002 Berger Supercar: Dick Harrell Edition Camaro.

 How many 2002 ZL1 Supercars were made by GMMG?

 A total of 72 2002 ZL1 Supercar Camaros were produced by GMMG.
 The program began with three prototype vehicles, followed by a limited production run of 69 customer cars.
-This number was a deliberate homage to the original 1969 ZL1 Camaros, of which only 69 were built by Chevrolet, making the modern interpretation even more collectible.
+This number was a deliberate homage to the original 1969 ZL1 Camaros, of which only 69 were built by Chevrolet (through a Central Office Production Order - COPO), making the modern interpretation even more collectible.

-Each car was built at GMMG’s Marietta, Georgia facility and received extensive performance and appearance upgrades.
+Each car was modified at GMMG’s Marietta, Georgia, facility and received extensive performance and appearance upgrades.
 The 69-car run was distributed through 12 Chevrolet dealerships nationwide, with Berger Chevrolet selling the most—28 units in total.

 2002 ZL1 Supercar Production Breakdown

 A total of 69 ZL1 Supercar Camaros were produced in May 2002 by GMMG Inc., commissioned by 12 Chevrolet dealers.
-All cars were 6-speed B4C police-package coupes, modified in three stages:
+All cars were 6-speed police-package coupes (RPO B4C), modified in three stages:

 Stage Horsepower Cars Built